Samagra-Development/devops/common/db/README.md

 `apt-get install build-essential -y`

-B. Add DNS entry in /etc/hosts file for postgres db server / container.
+B. Add DNS entry in /etc/hosts file for machine where DB container / service is running.

-`vi /etc/hosts` add `POSTGRES_IP   mydb`  replace POSTGRES_IP with the actual IP address of DB server / container. 'mydb' would be the HOSTNAME for your db server which will be required in next step during barman setup.
+`vi /etc/hosts` add `POSTGRES_IP   mydb`  replace POSTGRES_IP with the actual IP address of machine where where DB container / service is running.'mydb' would be the HOSTNAME for your db server which will be required in next step during barman setup.

 C. Run `make setup-barman` to setup barman.